katahiromz/renum/README.md

 ## What's this?

-This `renum` program is a command-line tool to renumber a BASIC program lines.
+The renum program is a command-line tool designed to renumber the lines in a BASIC program.
+It helps organize and manage your BASIC code by systematically updating line numbers, making the code easier to read and maintain.

 ```txt
 RENUM --- Renumber BASIC Program Lines